 Infrared saunas are newer technology and are a popular choice for home saunas because they require less electricity to heat up and use.

-Why is infrared sauna not as hot as a dry sauna?
+Why is an infrared sauna not as hot as a dry sauna?

-The difference in temperatures between the infrared sauna and a traditional sauna is caused by the way the heat travels and transfers into your body.
+The difference in temperatures between an infrared sauna and a traditional sauna is caused by the way the heat travels and transfers into your body.

-Infrared saunas require lower temperatures than a traditional sauna because they use infrared waves to heat your body from the inside.
+Infrared saunas require lower temperatures than traditional saunas because they use infrared waves to heat your body from the inside.

-On the other hand, traditional saunas require a higher temperature because it has to heat the space around you first and the heat will travel from the outside of your body and slowly make its way in.
+On the other hand, traditional saunas require a higher temperature because it has to heat the space around you first, and the heat will travel from outside your body and slowly make its way in.

 How hot is a steam room?

-A lot of people refer to saunas and steam rooms interchangeably and these two are very similar.
-Saunas use dry heat and can have temperatures that are much higher than steam rooms.
+A lot of people refer to saunas and steam rooms interchangeably, and these two are very similar.
+Saunas use dry heat and can have much higher temperatures than steam rooms.